 - Planting Garlic is Easy!
 Here’s How To Do It.

 Irises are another good choice for perennial flowers.
-(I have irises that came from my grandmother’s yard in Utah, to my uncle’s home here in Oregon, and then he split some to share with me.
-My mother lives in California, and the next time she comes up she will be taking some of grandma’s irises back with her.)
+I have irises that came from my grandmother’s yard in Utah, to my uncle’s home in Oregon, and then he split some to share with me.
+I have a little iris patch in San Antonio that’s getting started from these same irises.
 Irises have attractive green leaves most of the year and wonderful flowers in the summer.
 They also are shallow rooting and can keep weeds at bay.

 Berries are great choice for perennials!
 Blueberries, grapes, raspberries, and blackberries will slowly unfurl their leaves as the days grow longer and the nights become warmer.
 They will fruit with just some help from the bees, and then die back again to repeat the process the next year.
 The only help from you they need is a little pruning and some direction on which directions to grow.